 When you need replacement filters for your Brita water pitcher, the store-brand universal filters are cheaper, but not by much — and there’s a big tradeoff for those small savings.

-“But they’re not as reliable and don’t last as long as the Brita filters,” said Shelton of Bospar.
+“But they’re not as reliable and don’t last as long as the Brita filters,” said Brent Shelton, a shopping expert and media relations director at Bospar.
 “The value in spending a little more favors the name brand, as [do] the customer reviews.”

 Don’t Buy Store-Brand Paper Towels …